Shrek – I Feel Good Animation Test

-Shrek – I Feel Good Animation Test is a 1995 American test animation by Propellerheads for DreamWorks Animation, which would become a basis to the 2001 animated fantasy comedy film Shrek.
+Shrek – I Feel Good Animation Test is a 1995 American test animation by Propellerheads for DreamWorks Animation, which would become the basis of the 2001 animated fantasy comedy film Shrek.
 The animation test is set to James Brown's 1965 single "I Got You (I Feel Good)".
 Shrek's voice was provided by Chris Farley and Tom Kenny voices a mugger.

 The test was a popular source of discussion in the animation community, and the lost media community, due to not being publicly available at the time.
-Originally, the test was held by an unknown eBay buyer who bought the test and several sculptures of the old Shrek model on a now closed eBay auction from 2014, that was opened by an employee named Tim Lawrence II.
+Originally, the test was held by an unknown eBay buyer who bought the test and several sculptures of the old Shrek model in 2014 via an auction that was opened by an employee named Tim Lawrence II.
 This provided the first screenshots of the test.

 Plot

 Shrek is dancing in a medieval village at nighttime to the James Brown song "I Got You (I Feel Good)".
 A masked bandit jumps down from a building hanging on a rope to mug Shrek.
 The bandit threatens Shrek with a knife, but Shrek laughs at him, pulls on the bandit's rope, and sends the bandit flying into the sky.
 Shrek then resumes dancing.